argoproj-labs/argocd-vault-plugin/README.md

 type: Opaque
 ```

-And use it like this: `argocd-vault-plugin generate /some/path -s vault-configuration`.
+You can use it like this: `argocd-vault-plugin generate /some/path -s vault-configuration`.

 Note that this requires the `argocd-repo-server` to have a service account token mounted in the standard location.